 Regions Covered Under a UAE Trademark

-A UAE trademark registration is protected in the emirates of Sharjah, Abu Dhabi, Ajman, Ras Al Khaimah, Fujairah, Umm Al Quwain.
+A UAE trademark registration is protected in Sharjah, Abu Dhabi, Ajman, Ras Al Khaimah, Fujairah, and Umm Al Quwain.

 Domain Names under Trademark

-A domain name in the UAE can be owned by companies as well as individuals without the need for any local presence.
-The domain name, however, has to be registered with the authority in the UAE, which is the .aeDa.
-A domain name is only protected if it is registered under the Trademark law of the UAE .
-Usually, to avail protection for a Domain name, an unfair competition lawsuit is filed in the court to enforce the rights in domain names.
+Companies and individuals can own a domain name in the UAE without the need for any local presence.
+However, the domain name has to be registered with the authority in the UAE, which is the .aeDa.
+A domain name is only protected if it is registered under the Trademark Law of the UAE.
+Usually, to protect a Domain name, an unfair competition lawsuit is filed in the court to enforce domain names' rights.